What Is Sous Vide?

 4. Lower the sealed bag into the water.
 You can use a sturdy clip to secure the bag against the side of the cooking vessel to make sure it stays completely submerged.

-5. Set the precision cooker to the proper temperature (125°F to 195°F), set a timer, then let your sous vide machine work its magic.
+5. Set the precision cooker to the proper temperature (125 degrees to 195 degrees F), set a timer, then let your sous vide machine work its magic.
 How long does sous vide take?
 The exact cook time depends on what you're making, but it's safe to budget at least an hour.
 Regardless, the majority of sous vide cooking is hands-off, so you can knock out other tasks in the kitchen in the meantime.

 Note: Sous vide does not produce a crispy outer texture on food that you get from cooking methods like roasting or sautéing.
 So, if you're cooking sous vide steak, it may look a bit gray on the outside.
 You can easily remedy this by giving the meat a quick sear in a hot skillet on the stovetop.